electron/electron/docs/tutorial/in-app-purchases.md

   console.log('The user is not allowed to make in-app purchase.')
 }

-// Retrieve and display the product informations. inAppPurchase.getProducts(PRODUCT_IDS, (products) => {
+// Retrieve and display the product descriptions. inAppPurchase.getProducts(PRODUCT_IDS, (products) => {
   // Check the parameters.
   if (!Array.isArray(products) || products.length <= 0) {